& YOUNG PEOPLE WITH OCD

 This page is designed for adults supporting children and young people

-- These books are aimed specifically at supporting family members and/or young people.
-There are a tonne of other, more general resources available under the 'Contacts and Info' section of my website.
-Make sure you have a read through of that too, I'm sure you'll find lots of helpful things.
+These books are aimed specifically at supporting family members and/or young people.
+There are loads of other OCD, and more general mental health resources available under the General Information section.

-- Some of these resources are aimed at children and some are designed to be used for children alongside an adult.
-Whatever the resource is, and despite who it is aimed at, please take a good look through it first before sharing it with your young person.
-One of the books I looked at asked a child to draw a picture of someone telling them off after they'd been misunderstood.
-This might help some children but definitely not the ones I intended the book for - luckily I caught it before we worked through that page.
+Some of these resources are aimed at children and some are designed to be used for children alongside an adult.
+Whatever the resource is, and despite who it is aimed at, please take a good look through it first before sharing it with your young person and use discretion to decide what is suitable.

-Internation OCD Foundation (IOCDF) - the IOCDF also have an excellent website aimed at supporting children and young people with OCD and anxiety in the school setting.
+The IOCDF also have an excellent website and a whole section aimed at supporting children here.
+They also have a lot of resources designed for supporting children and young people with OCD and anxiety in the school setting.
 It has sections for students, parents and staff.
 It's called Anxiety in the Classroom and you can find it here.

 A lot of their work includes siblings and how to beat OCD together as a family.
 They are incredible and wonderful resources.

 Anxious toddlers to Anxious Teens